 1. Customers

-The term includes everyone from individuals to households to service recipient companies to industries and factors (which procures raw materials for producing final goods).
+The term includes everyone from individuals to households to service recipient companies to industries and factors (which procure raw materials for producing final goods).
 As the God of every business, they have the potential to boost business activities by increasing their demand and at the same time ruin an organization by refusing to purchase its products.

 Presently, every customer is open to choices.
-Thus, the real challenge of a marketer is to withhold the consumer within the company’s business and make efforts to form a consumer chain, that is, one consumer influences some others to purchase the company’s products.
+Thus, the real challenge of a marketer is to withhold the consumer within the company’s business and make efforts to form a consumer chain, that is, one consumer influences others to purchase the company’s products.

 2. Competitors

 Whether direct or indirect, competitors pose a threat to the existence of every organization.
-With more competitors, customers are sure to browse some other rather better quality and cost-effective option.
+With more competitors, customers are sure to browse some other rather better quality and cost-effective options.
 While doing so, there are high chances of losing a customer to one or many competitors.

 In such a case, the company’s marketing environment has to devise communication in a way that will surpass the effect of competitors’ promotional efforts and retain the customer for the particular brand or product.